The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Analysis

-We are aware that the radius definition adopted in this work intrinsically differs from the one usually adopted in literature, as we are integrating the peak line flux rather than the spectrally integrated line flux.
-For this reason, we stress that our results are not directly comparable with what was done in the literature so far.
-To provide a comparison with what is usually done in the literature, in Fig. \ref{fig:R90_csalt_vs_Zagaria} we show the complementary cumulative distribution function (CCDF\footnote{The CCDF of $R_{90\%}$ is defined as the probability $p\geq R_{90\%}$, i.e. the fraction of disks with a gas radius larger than or equal to a given value.}) of $R_{90\%}$ of our sample and compare it with that of Zagaria et al., in prep., who analyzed the same sources of our sample, but using image-plane analysis as described above.
+We are aware that the radius definition adopted in this work intrinsically differs from the one usually adopted in literature, as we integrated the peak line flux rather than the spectrally integrated line flux.
+For this reason, we stress that our results are not directly comparable with what has been done in the literature so far.
+To provide a comparison with what is usually done in the literature, in Fig. \ref{fig:R90_csalt_vs_Zagaria} we show the complementary cumulative distribution function (CCDF\footnote{The CCDF of $R_{90\%}$ is defined as the probability $p\geq R_{90\%}$; i.e., the fraction of disks with a gas radius larger than or equal to a given value.}) of $R_{90\%}$ of our sample and compare it with that of Zagaria et al., in prep., which analyzed the same sources of our sample, but using an image-plane analysis as described above.

-After running the Anderson-Darling 2-sample test (AD; as implemented in \verb|scipy|\footnote{\url{https://scipy.org}}, see \citealt{Scipy}), we obtained an AD $p$-value $p=0.8$ in a range $[0.6, 0.9]$, which means that the two distributions cannot be distinguished within uncertainties.
+After running the Anderson-Darling two-sample test (AD; as implemented in \verb|scipy|\footnote{\url{https://scipy.org}}; see \citealt{Scipy}), we obtained an AD $p$-value $p=0.8$ in the range of $[0.6, 0.9]$, which means that the two distributions cannot be distinguished within uncertainties.
 This check shows that the methodology for extracting gas-disk radii presented in this paper provides results that are comparable to what is usually done in the literature when working on the same sample.